nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 While it was convenient for the column manipulation feature to be bundled with the list command, we ultimately decided to decrease coupling between both features, by replacing `list /i` and `list /e` with the `showonly` and `hideonly` commands.
-Restoring the full set of resident fields was implemented in the `reset` command, which does not affect the list of residents.
+The feature to restore the full set of resident fields was implemented in the `reset` command, which does not affect the list of residents.

 To make our commands more intuitive, we also made the `showonly` and `hideonly` commands state-dependent, so that the user did not have to re-specify columns that were already hidden.